 The more I experiment with cocktails from the 1900’s, the more I appreciate the 1900’s in general (seriously, hear me out).
 It’s amazing to think that a lot of our favorite cocktails we drink today have stood the rigorous test of time.

 You probably don’t even consciously realize it, but your weekend go-to, be it the margarita, gin and tonic, cosmopolitan, old fashioned, you name it, was probably created by a bartender nearly 100 years ago.
 These drinks feel mainstream until you really think about the history.
 But why are some cocktails so popular while others seem like forgotten treasures?

-The Aviation is one of those unheard of treasures.
+The Aviation is one of those unheard of treasures (very similar to the last word).
 It’s a cocktail you’ve probably never heard of, but need to get to know RIGHT now.
 Up until a year ago, I had never heard of the Aviation.
 I started to see it in TV shows, online, in restaurants, EVERYWHERE.
 It’s one of those things you don’t notice until you actually notice it—and then you see it all over the place.